public class ChirpBrowser

 public void setListener(ChirpBrowserListener l)

-- a ChirpBrowserListener
+l - a ChirpBrowserListener or nullpublic void start(@NonNull

-public void start(@NonNull Application app)
+Application app)

-object is requested instead of a Context
+app - the Application object is requested instead of a Context

-to avoid memory leaks from an Activity
+to avoid memory leaks from an Activity being passed inpublic void stop()

-ChirpBrowser
+ChirpBrowser can

 not be reused.